Looking to dine out at the best Oakville restaurants?

-My fondest memories of moving to Oakville were my families enthusiasm for sampling our new home’s enviable restaurant scene.
+My fondest memory of moving to Oakville was my family’s enthusiasm for sampling our new home’s enviable restaurant scene.
 And while many popular Oakville restaurants have come and gone, the city’s foodie experiences are thriving.

 While Oakville’s penchant for castle-inspired mansions give the town a posh air, the city stretches far and offers excellent meals at many price points.
 Explore the best Oakville restaurants and you’ll find yourself on a road trip from Glen Abbey to Bronte, Erin Mills to the town’s historic downtown strip.

 If you’re keen to visit Oakville for a culinary getaway we suggest parking your car and enjoying a pedestrian dine around along Lakeshore Road.
 Some of the best Oakville restaurants are located a short walk from Town Square.
-You’ll want to dress to impress at the glamerous dining rooms at Hexagon, Jonathans and Oliver’s.
+You’ll want to dress to impress at the glamorous dining rooms at Hexagon and Oliver’s.

 After eating ourselves silly at the best Oakville restaurants it became clear that the city has a love for fancy interpretations of Italian.
 Almost every Oakville restaurant menu features a bowl of comforting gnocchi, and I’m not complaining!

 Some of our favourite Oakville restaurants have been around for ages.
 They’re best kept secrets for locals in the know.
 Enjoy tried, tested and true menus at local favourites like Paradiso, Agabi, Patisserie D’or and The King’s Arms.

 1500 Upper Middle Rd W, 905-847-2200